If you have research needs, we are here to support you with whatever kind of support you would like. Get in touch!

-How we aim to do research differently: We recognize that research in Indigenous and racialized communities and in movements has often been harmful, colonial, and extractive in nature.
+How we aim to do research differently: We recognize that research in Indigenous and racialized communities has often been harmful, colonial, and extractive in nature.
 The values, goals, ways of knowing, and methods of Western-centered research have often been at odds with those of Indigenous and racialized communities.
 Research has lacked accountability to the communities “under study” and has inflicted direct physical, social, or spiritual harm through non-consensual or manipulative research practices, the reinforcement of racist stereotypes, or the appropriation of linguistic, artistic, or physical material.
 We seek to invert this paradigm by prioritizing front-line community/movement voices and ways of knowing, and by following their lead in determining the research needs and methods for all our projects.

 Are you a member of a community facing climate impacts and/or unwanted resource development?